pmem/pmem.github.io/_posts/2015-07-20-pmemcheck-transactions.md

 } TX_END
 {% endhighlight %}

 The locks specified in `TX_BEGIN_LOCK` are held throughout the whole transaction.
 This is pretty much all you are going to get from the library.
-There is however still the issue of *Consistency*.
-NVML ensures that all pool metadata will be consistent, but the consistency of your data depends on the usage.
+There is however still the issue of *Consistency*. libpmemobj ensures that all pool metadata will be consistent, but the consistency of your data depends on the usage.
 The most frequent and probable cause of errors pertaining *Consistency* is modifying objects that are not part of the transaction.
 I'll give you an example which has no real use, but will show you what I mean.

 {% highlight C linenos %}
 #include <fcntl.h>